valancej/documentation/_pro/builds-and-configuration/cli.md

 ## Jet Cleanup

-With `jet cleanup` you can be sure that Jet removed any leftover containers or other artifacts of your local build run.
+With `jet cleanup` you can be sure that Jet removes any leftover containers, networks and all other Docker build artifacts of your local build run.

 Typically, cleanup happens by default but the `jet cleanup` command allows you to invoke it manually if there are any issues that prevent Jet from completing.